 Josh Murray has been a tireless band teacher and musical mentor at Rio since 1998.
-Mr. Murray grew up in New York City where he studied saxophone under Daniel Wilensky and David Mann.
-He attended the New School for Jazz and Contemporary Music, learning from Reggie Workman, Jimmy Cobb, Ira Gitler, Kenny Werner, and Joanne Brackeen, among others.
-Mr. Murray’s performing credits include shows with Phil Woods, Jimmy Smith, Peter Erskine, Bobby Shew, Gary Foster, the Jim Widner Big Band, and the Drifters.
-He is a member of the Sacramento Jazz Orchestra and The New Originals.
-He has a Bachelor’s Degree in History from UC Davis and a Masters in Education from Chapman University.
-During the 2012-13 school year, Mr. Murray will teach Instrumental Ensemble, Advanced Concert Band, Honors Concert Band, AM Jazz Band, and FM Jazz Band.
+Mr. Murray grew up in New York City and attended the New School for Jazz and Contemporary Music, learning from Reggie Workman, Jimmy Cobb, Ira Gitler, Kenny Werner, and Joanne Brackeen, among others.
+Mr. Murray’s performing credits include shows with Phil Woods, Jimmy Smith, Peter Erskine, Bobby Shew, Gary Foster, Donny McCaslin, Wycliffe Gordon, the Jim Widner Big Band, and the Drifters.
+He is a member of the Sacramento Jazz Orchestra and the Ron Cunha Big Band.
+Mr. Murray has a Bachelor’s Degree in History from UC Davis and a Masters in Education from Chapman University.
+He is a contributing author to Teaching Music Through Performance in Jazz, Vol. 2.